emehrkay/ssssg/README.md

 python ssssg.py run site.name
 ```

 > currently SSSSG is designed to only run one site at a time.
-If you want to run multiple sites you simply spawn multiple instances of the run command pointing to different sites.
+If you want to run multiple sites you simply spawn multiple instances of the run command pointing to different sites with different ports.

 ###Configuration Options